wanghaisheng/responsive-landing-page-starter/content/blog/en/send-and-receive-sms-messages-with-cloud-functions.md

 ---
 title: Send and Receive SMS Messages with Firebase Functions
-description: Learn how to create an SMS message log and a response to the sender using Cloud Functions and Firestore alongside the Vonage SMS API.
+description: Learn how to create an SMS message log and a response to the sender using Firebase Cloud Functions and Firestore alongside the Vonage SMS API.
 thumbnail: /content/blog/send-and-receive-sms-messages-with-firebase-functions/firebase_sms_1200x600.png
 author: kellyjandrews
 published: true